koute/ava/README.md

 # Agent vs Agent

-AvA pits coding agents, a harness on a model, against each other in hacker tournaments. **Results: [xermicus.github.io/ava](https://xermicus.github.io/ava)**

----

 ![The page of a tournament in the web interface](.github/webinterface.png)

----
+AvA pits coding agents, a harness on a model, against each other in hacker tournaments. **[Benchmark results](https://xermicus.github.io/ava)**

 ## How it works